My fantastic vintage recipe for Chicken Pie. No peas, no carrots, just crust, gravy, and chicken. Very easy and family-friendly!

 Alternatively: Instead of boiling a chicken, you can use a purchased rotisserie chicken and purchased chicken broth.
 Remove the meat from the chicken discarding the skin and bones and proceed from here with the recipe.

 Put the shredded meat from the chicken in the bottom of a 2-quart casserole dish.

-Combine the broth and cream of chicken soup in a saucepan and bring it to a boil.
+Make your “gravy” by combining the broth and cream of chicken soup in a saucepan and bring it to a boil.
 Pour this mixture over the shredded chicken.

 Bake for approximately 45 minutes or until the crust is brown and the filling is bubbly.

 Chicken Pie Recipes from Other Bloggers:

 - Chicken Pot Pie with Biscuit Topping from The Kitchn